Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/create_workspace/new_workspace.png" srcset="../images/user_guide/create_workspace/new_workspace.png 2x" alt="Starting point"/>

-Go then to the Marketplace to choose among the components available in the catalogue those you want to use in your mashup:
+Then go to the Marketplace to choose among the available components in the catalogue those you want to use in your mashup:

 <img src="../images/user_guide/building_mashup/get_more_components.png" srcset="../images/user_guide/building_mashup/get_more_components.png 2x" alt="Button for searching more components"/>